 Walthamstow is also home to the better-known (and lovely) William Morris Gallery, but if you’re interested in something a bit more niche, check out the Pumphouse Museum.
 As the name suggests, the building is an old water pumping station, and the museum is dedicated to transport, technology, and local industrial history.

 Exhibits include old Victoria Line carriages (often used for filming and photoshoots), old Victorian pumps and compressors.
 Basically, anyone who likes to nerd out over old locomotive and industrial revolution machinery will be well rewarded by a weekend trip to this place.
-You’ll have to time it right, though; it’s only open on Sundays between 11:00-15:00 (or other days by prior arrangements.)
-On the last Sunday of each month you can see old steam engines in action.
+You’ll have to time it right, though; it’s only open on Sundays between 10:30am-4pm (or other days by prior arrangement).
+They run their Marshall steam engines and a selection of stationary engines at 12pm and 2pm.

 Nearest Tube: Blackhorse Road